-Up to FOUR new Awards will be made: TWO to Faculty at Predominantly Undergraduate Institutions (PUIs) and TWO to faculty from MUSC and Clemson University.
-DRP Awards support independent research and mentored career development of each Target Faculty SC INBRE Target Faculty will utilize SC INBRE support to establish their independent research programs and, in the process, provide research training to students and/or postdoctoral fellows in the Biomedical Sciences.
+Up to FOUR new Awards will be made: TWO to faculty at Predominantly Undergraduate Institutions (PUIs) and TWO to faculty at the Comprehensive Research University (CRU) Medical University of South Carolina (MUSC).
+DRP Awards support independent research and career development for selected faculty.
+It is expected that DRP awardees will utilize SC INBRE support to establish their independent research programs and, in the process, provide research training to students and/or postdoctoral fellows in the Biomedical Sciences.

 If core facility support is required, projects should propose to work with one of the following INBRE-supported facilities:

 NMR facility at Claflin University, Dr. Arezue Boroujerdi, Director (Email, 803-535-5536)